Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-We start with the simplest possible example within an auction setting: a seller offering an item to a buyer for some price\footnote{We avoid the term ``posted price'' since the price will not be posted anywhere.}.
-The buyer has a private value $v$ for the item, and the seller wishes to commit to a price $s\in\{0,\ldots,H\!-\!1\}$ for some commonly known $H$; for simplicity, we assume that $H$ is a power of $2$.
+We start with the simplest possible example within an auction setting: a seller offering an item to a buyer for some price.\footnote{We avoid the term ``posted price'' since the price is secret and therefore not posted anywhere.} The buyer has a private value $v\in\{0,\ldots,H\!-\!1\}$ for the item, for some commonly known $H$, and the seller wishes to commit to a price $s\in\{0,\ldots,H\!-\!1\}$.
+For simplicity, we assume that $H$ is a power of $2$.
 The challenge is that the price should remain hidden if trade does not take place.
-More specifically, the buyer should learn nothing about $s$ before disclosing $v$, and if trade does not take place, then the buyer should at no point learn more about $s$ than the fact that it is greater than $v$ (which is immediate from trade not taking place).
+More specifically, the buyer should learn nothing about $s$ before disclosing $v$, and if trade does not take place, then the buyer should learn that $s>v$ but learn no more than that.
 The buyer should, of course, be convinced that there really is a commitment here, i.e., that the seller has no way to alter the (hidden) price after she has set it.
 We describe the process by which the seller commits to the price, and then describe the process by which she proves that the outcome that she announces (i.e., whether trade takes place and at which price) correctly corresponds to the hidden price.
-The guaranteed properties of these processes rely on an algebraic construction, for which we first give some background, which we also use in later examples in this \lcnamecref{examples}.
+The correctness of these processes relies on an algebraic construction that we also use in later examples in this \lcnamecref{examples}, for which we now give some background.\footnote{While this algebraic setup might at first glance make our examples seem impractical, we note that the same could have been equally (if not more so) said in the 1990s about the cryptography that powers the web browser with which you securely accessed this paper.
+As discussed in the introduction, just as the latter entered mainstream use, we conjecture that so could our techniques.}